 Write simpler tests with Type Builders and AutoFixture

 21 Jun 2021 #tutorial #csharp #showdevWriting tests for services with lots of collaborators can be tedious.
-I know.
-You will end up with complex Arrange parts and lots of fakes.
+I know!
+We will end up with complex Arrange parts and lots of fakes.
 Let’s see three alternatives to write simpler tests with builder methods, Type Builders and AutoFixture.

 To write simpler tests for services with lots of collaborators, use builder methods to create only the fakes needed in every test.
-As alternative, use auto-mocking with custom classes or libraries like AutoFixture to create a service with its collaborators replaced by fakes or test doubles using a mocking library.
+As an alternative, use auto-mocking to create a service with its collaborators replaced by test doubles.

 To show these three alternatives, let’s bring back our OrderService